-Somatic therapy can help a number of emotional issues for example, stress, anxiety, depression, grief and anger problems.
+Somatic Psychotherapy can help a number of emotional and physical issues for example, stress, anxiety, depression, grief and anger problems.
 It is probably most commonly associated with helping to resolve trauma, which one might say we have all experienced, to some degree.
 However, the effects and symptoms of trauma for some people deeply impacts their ability to thrive in the present.
-It can also be helpful for conditions related to somatisation (the manifestation of psychological distress by the presentation of bodily symptoms) or mind body connection issues.
+It can also be helpful for conditions that have been connected to somatisation (the manifestation of psychological distress by the presentation of bodily symptoms) or mind body connection issues.
 For example:

-Systemic disorders, e.g. chronic physical pain, fibromyalgia, chronic fatigue syndrome, post traumatic stress disorder (PTSD), arthritis.
+Systemic disorders, e.g. autoimmune issues, syndromes e.g. lupus, fibromyalgia, chronic fatigue syndrome, arthritis, chronic unexplained pain, post traumatic stress disorder (PTSD).

 Digestive disorders such as loss of appetite, irritable bowel, ulcers and crohn´s disease, SIBO, systemic or chronic candida, gut dysbiosis.

 Respiratory disorders, e.g. asthma